BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 Keep it the starting frame of the animation (your frame range) at 0 and not 1, this is the correct setting for animations to be exported to BG3.

 All of the rigs are facing in the positive Y direction, and are mirrored, so the limbs you perceive to be on the left are named right, and so on.
-This is intentional (and is due to Blender's axis mismatch with the game's engine), and any animation you make on them will be mirrored in-game, so keep that mind.
+This is intentional (and is due to Blender's axis mismatch with the game's engine), and any animation you make on them will be mirrored in-game, so keep that in mind.

 > Knowing how to manage keyframes will be a big part of your animation process.
 For more information on the basics of keyframing in Blender refer to ["Keyframe Fundamentals"](https://www.youtube.com/watch?v=SZJswvw9wEs) by the Blender Foundation.
 The version of blender they use is dated but the core concepts still apply.
 For a tutorial that uses more recent versions of Blender you can refer to ["Tutorial: Blender Keyframes For Beginners"](https://www.youtube.com/watch?v=8gi9lUYMRcI) by PIXXO 3D.
 {.is-info}